The Story of Wine in the Pines

 In 2007, Ability Connection Colorado moved its corporate office to an all-new, multi-use campus.
 In recognition of Wine in the Pines and the incredible contributions that the Smith Family founders had made over the years, ACCO renamed its employment wing in the new building to the Kelly Smith Employment Center.
 The new center provides statewide employment services to youth and adults seeking employment, skills development, and benefit assistance.
 With the newly named program, Kelly Smith has quickly become a role model and inspiration for all the participants in the program.

-Due to the Covid pandemic, Wine in the Pines was canceled each of the last two years.
-The signature event is set to return on November 5, 2022.
+Due to the Covid pandemic, Wine in the Pines was virtual each of the last two years.
+The signature event is set to return in person on November 5, 2022.